leancloud/python-sdk/README.md

 easy_install leancloud-sdk
 ```

-Maybe you need the `sudo` prefix depends on you OS environment.
+Maybe you need the `sudo` prefix depends on your OS environment.

 ## Generate API document